Isaac Boss: Club career

 Boss played in New Zealand for the Hautapu Rugby Club in Cambridge and for the Waikato in the National Provincial Championship.
 He also played for the Hurricanes and the Chiefs in the Super 12, where he was halfback for the Chiefs before the arrival of All Black Byron Kelleher.

 Ulster Rugby

-Boss arrived in Ireland joining Ulster at the beginning of the 2005/06 season.
-He was a key part of the 2005/06 Pro12 winners team.
-He played 16 matches for Ulster in 2005/06 scoring 3 tries.
+Boss arrived in Ireland joining Ulster at the beginning of the 2005-06 season.
+He was a key part of the 2005-06 Pro12 winners team.
+He played 16 matches for Ulster in the 2005-06 season, scoring 3 tries.
 The next season, he played 16 matches scoring 2 tries.
-He played 15 matches in 2007/08 scoring 3 tries.
+He played 15 matches in 2007-08 scoring 3 tries.
 He scored 3 more tries for Ulster in the next two seasons.
-A hugely popular player throughout his time at Ravenhill, he amassed over 100 Ulster caps.
+A popular player throughout his time at Ravenhill, he amassed over 100 Ulster caps.

 Leinster Rugby

-Boss transferred to Leinster ahead of the start of the 2010–11 season.
+Boss transferred to Leinster ahead of the start of the 2010-11 season.

 He signed for Leinster Rugby on a four-year deal and had a good first season playing 20 matches scoring 3 tries.
-In 2011/12 he played 15 matches scoring 2 tries.
-He retired at the end of the 2015/16 season.
+In 2011-12 he played 15 matches scoring 2 tries.
+He retired at the end of the 2015-16 season.